7 Cheap Places to Take Babies for Fun

 When you have a newborn, the days blend together and you begin to feel isolated.
 After my second daughter was born, I lost count of how many days I spent indoors (the fact that she was born during the pandemic, did not help either).
+One day, I couldn’t take it anymore.
+I grabbed my girls and drove to a mommy cafe some friends told me about.
+After a few minutes of wailing, it became one of the most enjoyable outings I’ve had in a long time.
+I realized that I desperately needed things to do with my baby, in order to survive the newborn phase.

 How about you?
 Do you feel cooped up all day?
 Are you ready to make new memories and help your baby experience new things?
-Believe it or not, there tons of places to take babies that are safe, fun, and totally affordable.
+Believe it or not, there tons of places to go with a newborn that are safe, fun, and totally affordable.
+Below are just a few of my absolute faves!

 This post may contain affiliate links.
 If you make a purchase from one of the links I will make a small commission at no charge to you.
 I only recommend what I trust.
 Blunders in Babyland does not diagnose, treat, or give out any professional advice for any medical conditions.